-Tens of millions of dollars have been spent on researching Autism Spectrum Disorder (or ASD) over the last three decades.
+Billions of dollars have been spent on researching ASD over the last three decades.
 Nonetheless, many people with ASD and related conditions are seeing little or no benefit in their day to day lives.
+We need programs that:

 Peter Doehring, PhD

 ADVENTURES WITH MARGOT

 (2019).
 The Impact of ASD Research on National Policy.
 In Volkmar, F. Autism and Pervasive Developmental Disorders (3rd ed.).
 Cambridge University Press.